Professors & Fellows

 Dr Alejandro Colás is a Reader in International Relations and directs the MSc in International Security and Global Governance in the Politics Department at Birkbeck.
 He is author of International Civil Society: Social Movements and World Politics and Empire, both published by Polity Press.
 Alex writes on questions of internationalism, imperialism, food politics, piracy and the sea.

-Dr Carmen Fracchia (CILAVS director, 2010-2011) is a Senior Lecturer in Early Modern Spanish Visual Studies.
+Dr Carmen Fracchia (CILAVS director, 2010-2011) is Reader in Early Modern Spanish Visual Studies.
 Her major research areas are the visual representation of 'minorities'; race, religion, and the interface between art and the history of science.
 She is currently working on a research project centred on the visual representation of slave subjectivity in Imperial Spain.

 Dr Jasmine Gideon is a Senior Lecturer in Development Studies.
 Her research focuses on two key areas – gender and social policy in Latin America and health and well being among Latin Americans in the UK, with a particular focus on the Chilean exile community.
 She is the author of Gender, Globalization and Health in a Latin American Context (Palgrave Macmillan, 2014) and the co-editor of Migration, Health and Inequality (Zed Press, 2013).